 Bohey Dulang is a mountainous island formed by the remnants of an ancient volcano.

-The crater forming Bohey Dulang is now flooded with seawater creating a large, majestic lagoon 25 meters deep.
+The crater forming Bohey Dulang is now flooded with seawater creating a large, majestic lagoon 25m deep.

 The southern side of the lagoon is open, but just below the aqua-coloured water’s surface is a long stretch of coral reef representing the southern crater rim.